 For more information on the School Exceptional Circumstances Committee (SEEC) click here.

-If your School is concerned with your progress, you may be called to discuss these concerns with your personal tutor or to attend a Student Support Meeting in your School.
-It is strongly recommended that you attend this meeting and avail of the advice provided.
-In any case, you may wish to discuss your progress with the Personal Tutor or Advisor of Studies.
+If your School is concerned with your progress, you may be called to discuss these concerns with your Personal Tutor or to attend a Student Support Meeting in your School.
+It is strongly recommended that you attend this meeting and avail of the advice available.
+In any case, you may wish to discuss your progress with your Personal Tutor or Adviser of Studies.

 Appealing the decision

 You can submit an appeal against the decision of the Board of Examiners to the Faculty Student Appeals Committee (FSAC).
 The grounds for appeal are set out in the Academic Appeals Regulations (Taught Programmes).
 It is your responsibility to identify the grounds upon which you wish to appeal.
 Guidance on the procedure can be found here.